nithinvarma411/Ecommerce-Follow-Along/README.md

 - Created routes for login page in backend.
 - Used bcrypt for comparing hashed password.
 - handled login page functionality.

+## Milestone 8: Created form for adding products

+In this session i have covered:
+- Created form for adding products.
+- Uploading images of products.
+- Created routes for adding products.
+- In "/ProductForm" route you can see the form for adding products.